NSW aquatic reserves are an important part of the NSW system of marine protected areas - map (PDF, 3060.7 KB).

 * Bioregions are areas with similar environmental features.
 There are six marine bioregions across the NSW marine estate, five adjoining the mainland coastline and one surrounding Lord Howe Island.

-An aquatic reserve notification sets out the management activities prohibited in each aquatic reserve.
+An aquatic reserve notification sets out the activities prohibited in each aquatic reserve.
 It operates together with other legislation including NSW fishing rules and regulations such as fishing closures, bag limits and size limits.

 You can enjoy a range of marine activities such as boating, scuba diving, snorkelling and swimming in aquatic reserves.